 In addition to reporting on our website, we participate in industry initiatives to improve how we meet our stakeholders’ information needs.
 We have committed to two standards that we believe enable us to best provide information to different stakeholder groups – the International Aid Transparency Initiative (IATI) and the Core Humanitarian Standards (CHS).

 International Aid Transparency Initiative (IATI)

 This initiative aims to make information about aid spending easier to understand, access and use.
 More than 400 organisations worldwide publish their data to this initiative.
 We currently only share information on programmes funded by the Department for International Development but we are planning to increase the amount of data available through IATI to reflect the data that will be made available through a new tool that is currently under development.
-More details can be found on our IATI website page.

 Humanitarian Accountability Partnership (HAP) and Core Humanitarian Standards (CHS)